TGAC/grassroots-api/docs/irods.md

 ﻿# iRods

 [iRods](www.irods.org) is a system of storing files with associated metadata within a filesystem. iRods instances that are located disparately can be shared with each other to provide access to shared resources.
-Part of the Grassroosts system provides a wrapper around sets of iRods functions to give a higher level API.
+Part of the Grassroots system provides a wrapper around sets of iRods functions to give a higher level API.
 Some of these are exposed via a dedicated iRods search service.

 ## Library